guardlink

 cli/ — CLI entry, command dispatch, options

-mcp/ — MCP server, guardlink_parse, guardlink_validate, guardlink_dashboard, guardlink_lookup, guardlink_suggest
+mcp/ — MCP server, guardlink_parse, guardlink_validate, guardlink_dashboard, guardlink_lookup, guardlink_suggest, guardlink_workspace_info

 parser/ — parse-project, parse-file, parse-line, validate, normalize, comment-strip